jankeirse/oesnmp/README.md

 sudo pip install snmp_passpersist
 ```

-If you don't want to install pi, you can also copy the snmp_passpersist.py script toe /opt/pyprogram/oesnmp/
+If you don't want to install pip, you can also copy the snmp_passpersist.py script toe /opt/pyprogram/oesnmp/

 Next configure the following components as desired.
 If you want to test a component, you can run it from the shell and run the DUMPALL command to see if you get proper output (OID's with values) or error messages.